dayton-outar/shillings/docs/ANALYSIS/VALUATION.md

 [^27]: Chapter 8.
 Estimating Risk Parameters and Costs of Financing. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
 [^28]: Chapter 11.
 Estimating Growth. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
 [^29]: Chapter 22.
 Valuing Firms with Negative Earnings. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
+[^30]: Chapter 23.
+Valuing Young or Start-Up Firms. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.